Street vendors taking up permit issue with City Council

-NEW ORLEANS (WGNO)— The New Orleans City Council took up the issue of unlicensed street vendors and permitting at a Council meeting today.
+NEW ORLEANS (WGNO) — The New Orleans City Council took up the issue of unlicensed street vendors and permitting at a council meeting on Monday, June 26.

 All Korie Mastin wants to do is be able to sell his photos on Bourbon Street.